KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/corners.rst

      -

+.. _corners_notes:

 .. rubric:: Notes

 Corners can be moved towards the inside and the outside of the frame.
-Hence the default values of 1999 and 4000.
+Hence the default values of 999 and 2000.
 Imagine the frame of the clip being a frame sitting on a bigger canvas (see yellow hatch pattern below).
-The top left corner of the canvas has the coordinates X=0 and Y=0, the bottom right X=6000 and Y=6000.
+The top left corner of the canvas has the coordinates X=0 and Y=0, the bottom right X=3000 and Y=3000.
 When moving the corners you are stretching the image of the clip across the canvas distorting the clip accordingly.

 .. figure:: /images/effects_and_compositions/kdenlive2304_effects-corners_schematic.webp
    :width: 500px